Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Conclusion

 \section{Conclusion}

-In this paper we formulate the nonlinear electromagnetic gyrokinetic model incorporating accurate perturbed magnetic compression and equilibrium flow.
-In the long wavelength limit, the ideal MHD dispersion relation is recovered.
-The model is used to study the current and pressure driven internal kink mode.
-The kink instability is sensitive to the correct implementation of $\delta B_\parallel$ and $J_{\parallel 0}$.
-A large number of kink cases chosen from DIII-D experiments is successfully simulated to build a database for machine learning.
-The implementation of this model is important for later electromagnetic simulations and coupling of different modes with different scales. \begin{appendices}
+In this paper, we formulate the comprehensive nonlinear electromagnetic gyrokinetic model in GTC.
+We showed that the hybrid scheme and the conservative can be unified, with a different definition of $\delta\phi_{ind}$.
+In the long wavelength limit, the gyrokinetic equations reduce to the two-fluid model.
+And if $E_\parallel$ is neglected, the model further reduces to the single-fluid MHD model, from which the ideal MHD dispersion relation is recovered.
+The implementation of this simulation model in the general 3D geometry is presented, including the numerical methods to calculate the parallel equilibrium current and the method to construct Boozer coordinates.
+In the benchmark between GTC and other kinetic-MHD codes, it is found that incorporating accurate perturbed magnetic compression and equilibrium parallel current is important to recover the linear and nonlinear properties of kink modes.
+A large number of kink cases chosen from DIII-D experiments have been successfully simulated to build a database for machine learning.
+The q=1 surface location, $q_{min}$, pressure gradient at q=1 surface, and $\delta\beta_p(q=1)$ are found to be related to the linear instability of kink modes.